richafnu/Viva/Viva/connections/set-up-admin-center.md

 5. The Viva Connections admin center opens.
 If you already have a SharePoint home site (intranet portal), Viva Connections displays it as an experience automatically.

-## Create a new Viva Connections experience
+## Create a new Connections experience

 Create an all-encompassing Connections experience for the entire organization, or for distinct audiences.
 Optionally, when you create a new experience, you can choose to create a stand-alone Connections experience, or to create a Connections experience and [build off an existing intranet portal (SharePoint home site)](/viva/connections/viva-connections-overview#how-sharepoint-home-sites-and-viva-connections-work-together).